Park of Nurseries of Ulia

-The Park of Nurseries of Ulia lies at the neighbourhood of Ulía in Donostia-San Sebastián, extending over 14.500 m^{2} at the start of the Walk of Ulia, in the crossing with Jose Elosegi street.
-It is also named Lore-Baratzak Park on account of the nurseries held inside, which provided the plants for the public gardens of Donostia-San Sebastián during all the 20th century and until 2008, when the city council moved these municipal nurseries to Lau Haizeta.
+The Park of Nurseries of Ulia lies at the neighbourhood of Ulía in San Sebastián, extending over 14500 m2 at the start of the Walk of Ulia, in the crossing with Jose Elosegi street.
+It is also named Lore-Baratzak Park on account of the nurseries held inside, which provided the plants for the public gardens of San Sebastián during all the 20th century and until 2008, when the city council moved these municipal nurseries to Lau Haizeta.

 After seven years closed for public, in 2015 the area residents opened it again and managed it with the permission of the city council, conflicting with the city council's own 2016 plan to remove the park for housing development.
 The park is of great value because it includes two former water tanks going back to the 19th century, as well as architectonic elements, and uncommon flora and fauna.